Dutch-language literature: Middle Dutch literature (1150–1500)

 Until the 13th century, the Middle Dutch language output mainly serviced the aristocratic and monastic orders, recording the traditions of chivalry and of religion, but scarcely addressed the bulk of the population.
 With the close of the 13th century a change appeared in Dutch literature.
 The Flemish and Hollandic towns began to prosper and to assert their commercial supremacy over the North Sea, and these cities won privileges amounting almost to political independence.
 With this liberty there arose a new sort of literary expression.

 The most important exponent of this new development was Jacob van Maerlant (~1235–~1300), a Flemish scholar who worked in Holland for part of his career.
 His key works are Der Naturen Bloeme ("The Flower of Nature", c.
 1263), a collection of moral and satirical addresses to all classes of society, and De Spieghel Historiael ("The Mirror of History", c.
 1284).
-Van Maerlant straddles the cultural divide between the northern and southern provinces.
+Jacob van Maerlant straddles the cultural divide between the northern and southern provinces.
 Up until now, the northern provinces had produced little of worth, and this would largely remain the case until the fall of Antwerp during the Eighty Years' War shifted focus to Amsterdam.
 He is sometimes referred to as the "father of Dutch poetry", "a title he merits for productivity if for no other reason."

 Around 1440, literary guilds called rederijkerskamers ("Chambers of Rhetoric") arose.
 These guilds, whose members called themselves Rederijkers or "Rhetoricians", were in almost all cases middle-class in tone, and opposed to aristocratic ideas and tendencies in thought.
 Of these chambers, the earliest were almost entirely engaged in preparing mysteries and miracle plays for the people.
 Soon their influence grew until no festival or procession could take place in a town unless the Chamber patronized it.
 The Chambers' plays very rarely dealt with historical or even Biblical personages, but entirely with allegorical and moral abstractions and were didactic in nature.
 The most notable examples of Rederijker theatre include Mariken van Nieumeghen ("Mary of Nijmegen") and Elckerlijc (which was translated into English as Everyman).

 At the close of the early period, Anna Bijns (c.
 1494–1575) stands as a transitional figure.
 Bijns was an Antwerp schoolmistress and lay nun whose main targets were the faith and character of Luther.
 In her first volume of poetry (1528) the Lutherans are scarcely mentioned and focus lies on her personal experience of faith, but in that of 1538 one finds sharp words for the Lutherans on every page.
 With the writings of Bijns, the period of Middle Dutch closes and the modern Dutch begins (see also History of the Dutch language).